 Learn more about how to start speaking conversational Korean through the Beeline Language Korean Program here.

-Ordering Take-Out Food
+Ordering Take-Out Food in Korea

 Most days when you arrive at your apartment after a day of teaching, you will find your front door covered in flyers from local restaurants.
 They will have pictures of delicious food – anything from friend chicken to pizza to local Korean dishes – and you WILL want to pick up your phone and order.
 However, this is simply not possible if you try and speak English with the person answering the phone.